grafana/pyroscope/pkg/experiment/metastore/compaction/README.md

 2. Allocate a new lease with an expiration period calculated starting from the current command timestamp.
 3. Set the fencing token to the current command index (guaranteed to be higher than the job fencing token).

+---

 The worker instance that has lost the job is not notified immediately.
-If the worker reports an update for the job that is not assigned to it, or if the job is not found (for example, it has been completed by another worker), the scheduler does not allocate a new lease; the worker *should* stop processing.
-This is a general mechanism to prevent the worker from unwanted processing of the job.
+If the worker reports an update for a job that it is not assigned to, or if the job is not found (for example, if it has been completed by another worker), the scheduler does not allocate a new lease; the worker should stop processing.
+This mechanism prevents the worker from processing jobs unnecessarily.

-The lost job might be reassigned to the same worker instance if that instance happens to detect the loss before others: the "abandoned" job is assigned to the first worker that requests new assignments, and no unassigned jobs are available.
+If the worker is not capable of executing the job, it may abandon the job without further notifications.
+The scheduler will eventually reassign the job to another worker.
+The lost job might be reassigned to the same worker instance if that instance detects the loss before others do: abandoned jobs are assigned to the first worker that requests new assignments when no unassigned jobs are available.

-### Worker Refusal

-If the worker is not capable of executing the job, it may abandon the job without any further notifications.
-The scheduler will reassign the job to another worker eventually.

-### Job Failure

-If the worker reports a failure explicitly, the scheduler must reassign the job.
-Like in the case of worker refusal, the lease expiration mechanism can be used in combination with increasing the job fence as we don't want to assign the job to the same worker.
+There is no explicit mechanism for reporting a failure from the worker.
+In fact, the scheduler must not rely on error reports from workers, as jobs that cause workers to crash would yield no reports at all.

-Additionally, to avoid infinite reassignment loops, the scheduler must keep track of the number of failures for each job.
-If the number of failures exceeds the threshold, the job must be marked as `COMPACTION_STATUS_CANCELLED` in the schedule and never reassigned.
+To avoid infinite reassignment loops, the scheduler keeps track of reassignments (failures) for each job.
+If the number of failures exceeds a set threshold, the job is not reassigned and remains at the bottom of the queue.
+Once the cause of failure is resolved, the limit can be temporarily increased to reprocess these jobs.

-There's no explicit mechanism to protect from malfunctioning or malicious workers.

 ### Job Completion